Welcome to Goingto.University, new home of the StudyLink and Coursefindr university course searches. Please update your bookmarks to the new address.

 International students in Austria are allowed to work part-time while studying.
 Non-EU/EEA students can work up to 20 hours per week during term time.
 There are specific rules regarding the type of work and the necessary work permit (Beschäftigungsbewilligung), which can be obtained through your employer.

 Working part-time can provide valuable work experience and help international students support themselves financially during their studies.
-After completing your degree, you may apply for a Red-White-Red Card, which allows graduates to stay in Austria and seek full-time employment, provided they meet certain criteria, including finding a job related to their field of study that meets the minimum salary requirements.
+After completing your degree, you may apply for a Red-White-Red Card, which allows graduates to stay in Austria for up to 12 months to seek full-time employment, provided you meet certain criteria, including finding a job related to your field of study that meets the minimum salary requirements.